Microlocal analysis of Doppler Synthetic Aperture Radar: Contributions of this paper

-Canonical relations with fold/blowdown singularities were studied by Guillemin \cite{GuillBook} and, in the context of standard monostatic SAR with a straight flight path and an isotropic antenna pattern, by Nolan and Cheney \cite{NC02} and Felea \cite{Fe05}.
+Canonical relations with fold/blowdown singularities were studied by Guillemin \cite{GuillBook} and, in the context of standard monostatic SAR with a straight flight path and an isotropic antenna pattern, by Nolan and Cheney \cite{NC02} and Felea \cite{Fe05} \footnote{{ This is also the transpose of the blowdown/fold geometry that occurs for restricted X-ray transforms \cite{GrUh89}.}}.
 Such canonical relations correspond to problems in which naive filtered backprojection results in left-right artifacts, with objects to one side of the flight path appearing in the image on both sides.
 Consequently, whenever it is possible, such systems use side-looking antennas, so that only one of the ambiguous locations is illuminated.
 With a side-looking antenna beam pattern, the Bolker condition is satisfied (which, in this equi-dimensional setting means that $\mathcal C$ is the graph of a canonical transformation $\chi:T^*\R^2\to T^*\R^2$), and consequently artifact-free reconstruction of the scene $V(\bm x)$ from the data $W(s,\omega)$ is possible.
 This allows for stable reconstruction of the scene $V(\bm x)$ from the data $W(s,\omega)$ by filtered backprojection, without any artifacts due to geometry.

-On the other hand, for a circular flight path we show in the lengthier analysis in \S\ref{sec circular} that the forward operator $\mathcal F$ has a canonical relation $\mathcal C$ with a more complicated {\it fold/cusp} degeneracy.
-There is no longer a simple left-right artifact; however, by an appropriate choice of antenna beam pattern, one can again restrict the microlocal support so that the Bolker condition is satisfied, and this enables stable reconstruction of the scene, up to a smooth error.
+On the other hand, for a circular flight path we show in the lengthier analysis in \S\ref{sec circular} that the forward operator $\mathcal F$ has a canonical relation $\mathcal C$ with a more complicated {\it fold/cusp} degeneracy (i.e., $\pi_L$ has a fold singularity and $\pi_R$ has a cusp singularity).
+There is no longer a simple left-right artifact; it is a singular canonical relation, called an open-umbrella (See Remark \ref{rem circular}).
+However, by an appropriate choice of antenna beam pattern, one can again restrict the microlocal support so that the Bolker condition is satisfied, and this enables stable reconstruction of the scene, up to a smooth error.
 We give explicit criteria for portions of the scene that can be imaged in this way.
-Our main result for the circular flight path is:
+Our main result for the circular flight path {{is the following, the proof of which is given in \S\ref{sec circular}.}}

-\begin{theorem} If the flight path is circular, the DSAR map $\mathcal F$ is an FIO of order -1/2 associated to a canonical relation $\mathcal C$ with a fold/cusp degeneracy.
+\begin{theorem} If the flight path is circular, the DSAR map $\mathcal F$ is an FIO of order $-1/2$ associated to a canonical relation $\mathcal C$ with a fold/cusp degeneracy.
 For a scene $V$ with suitable support, or by suitable beam forming, the associated artifact can be eliminated, and then the data $\mathcal F V$ determines $V$ up to a possible smooth $C^\infty$ error. \end{theorem}

 In \S\ref{sec beyond} we modify the start-stop approximation used in the main analysis by adding a first-order correction term, modeling a nonzero transit time for the wave.
 As a result, the scattered wave is being received at a later time, and thus a different point along the flight path, than when and from where it was transmitted.
 We show that the result in Thm. \ref{thm line} characterizing $\mathcal F$ and its canonical relation for the linear flight path under the start-stop approximation is stable with respect to this correction, even though the blowdown singularity class to which $\pi_R$ belongs is not structurally stable and thus is sensitive to general perturbations.
 This supports the robustness of the results derived under the start-stop approximation.